James Theodore Bent: Collections

 The majority of Bent's collections (hundreds of artefacts but relatively few on display) is to be found in the British Museum, London.
 Smaller collections are kept at: The Pitt Rivers Museum, Oxford, UK; The Victorian and Albert Museum, London, UK; Royal Botanic Garden, Kew, London, UK; The Natural History Museum, London, UK; Sulgrave Manor, Banbury, UK; Harris Museum and Art Gallery, Preston, UK.
 Overseas: The Benaki Museum, Athens, Greece; The Archaeological Museum, Istanbul, Turkey; The South African Museum, Cape Town, South Africa; The Great Zimbabwe Museum, Masvingo, Zimbabwe.
 Some manuscripts are archived at The Royal Geographical Society, London, UK; The Hellenic and Roman Library, Senate House, London, UK; The British Library, London, UK.

 Legacy

 The Natural History Museum, London, has small collections of shells and insects the Bents returned with in the 1890s.
 Some shells carry the Bent name today (e.g. Lithidion bentii and Buliminus bentii).
 Several plants and seeds the Bents brought back from Southern Arabia are now in the Herbarium at Kew Gardens; one such specimen being Echidnopsis Bentii, collected on his last journey in 1897.
 Bent is also commemorated in the scientific name of a species of Arabian lizard, Uromastyx benti.

 Some of Bent’s original notebooks held in the archive of the Hellenic Society, London, and unpublished, have now been digitized and are available on open access.

+Theodore and Mabel Bent share a grave and memorial (centre) in the churchyard of St Mary’s, Theydon Bois, Essex, UK.

+Theodore and Mabel Bent share a grave and memorial (right) in the churchyard of St Mary’s, Theydon Bois, Essex, UK.
+The inscription reads: ‘Here, after his many long journeys rests J. Theodore Bent, FRGS, FSA, husband of Mabel Virginia Anna Hall-Dare, son of James and Margaret Eleanor Bent of Baildon House, Yorks.
+“To be with Christ which is far better.”’
+The red granite memorial has been moved from its original location within the Hall Dare section of the cemetery.